hathind-ms/copilot-basic/samples/apps/copilot-chat-app-basic/README.md

        cd semantic-kernel/samples/apps/copilot-chat-app/webapi
        dotnet user-secrets set "Completion:Key" "MY_AZUREOPENAI_OR_OPENAI_KEY"
        dotnet user-secrets set "Embedding:Key" "MY_AZUREOPENAI_OR_OPENAI_KEY"
-       dotnet user-secrets set "Planner:AIService:Key" "MY_AZUREOPENAI_OR_OPENAI_KEY"
        ```
      - Update `DeploymentOrModelID` to the Azure OpenAI deployment or OpenAI models you want to use.
        - For `Completion` and `Planner:AIService`, CopilotChat is optimized for Chat completion models, such as gpt-3.5-turbo and gpt-4.
          > **Important:** gpt-3.5-turbo is normally labelled as "`gpt-35-turbo`" (no period) in Azure OpenAI and "`gpt-3.5-turbo`" (with a period) in OpenAI.
        - For `Embedding`, `text-embedding-ada-002` is sufficient and cost-effect for generating embeddings.

-   - **(Optional)** To enable speech-to-text for chat input, update the `AzureSpeech` configuration section:
-     > If you have not already, you will need to [create an Azure Speech resource](https://ms.portal.azure.com/#create/Microsoft.CognitiveServicesSpeechServices)
-       (see [./webapi/appsettings.json](webapi/appsettings.json) for more details).
-     - Update `Region` to whichever region is appropriate for your speech sdk instance.
-     - Set your Azure speech key by opening a terminal in the webapi project directory and setting
-       a dotnet user-secrets value for `AzureSpeech:Key`
-       ```bash
-       dotnet user-secrets set "AzureSpeech:Key" "MY_AZURE_SPEECH_KEY"
-       ```

 1. Build and run the back-end API server
     1. Open a terminal and navigate to `samples/apps/copilot-chat-app/webapi`